Canon T7i vs Nikon D6

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (T7i) and the Nikon Lens Catalog (D6).

+Concerning battery life, the T7i gets 600 shots out of its LP-E17 battery, while the D6 can take 3580 images on a single charge of its EN-EL18c power pack.
 As can be seen in the images above, the D6 has a battery grip built in.
 This facilitates image-taking in portrait orientation and gives it additional battery power.
-In order to provide similar functionality for the T7i, there are third party battery grips available as optional accessories (see here on eBay).
+In order to provide similar functionality for the T7i, there are third party battery grips available as optional accessories (see here on ebay).

 The price is, of course, an important factor in any camera decision.
 The manufacturer’s suggested retail prices give an idea on the placement of the camera in the maker’s lineup and the broader market.
 The T7i was launched at a markedly lower price (by 88 percent) than the D6, which puts it into a different market segment.
 Usually, retail prices stay at first close to the launch price, but after several months, discounts become available.
 Later in the product cycle and, in particular, when the replacement model is about to appear, further discounting and stock clearance sales often push the camera price considerably down.
 Then, after the new model is out, very good deals can frequently be found on the pre-owned market.